twitter icon rss icon

 Link to this site

 Planted between 1977 and 1979, Bethel Heights Vineyard was one of the first vineyards in the Eola Hills.
 The first wines were made in 1984.
-Bethel Heights now produces approximately 10,000 cases yearly, most of which comes from its 70-acre vineyard and the newly planted Justice Vineyard.
+Bethel Heights now produces approximately 10,000 cases yearly, most of which comes from its 70-acre vineyard and the adjacent Justice Vineyard planted in 1999.

-The winery produces several Pinot Noirs, including an Estate, and several block-designated special bottlings, usually the Flat Block and the Southeast Block, vinified separately from adjoining parts of the vineyard.
+The winery produces seven a Pinot Noirs, including an Estate, and several block-designated special bottlings, usually the Flat Block and the Southeast Block, vinified separately from adjoining parts of the vineyard.
 A barrel selected and blended reserve, the Casteel Reserve, has recently been added to the lineup.
+A vineyard-designated Justice Vineyard Pinot Noir is also offered.

 The winery tasting room is open from May through October Tuesday through Sunday from 11-5 (November, March and April, weekends only).
 The address is 6060 Bethel Heights Road, NW, Salem OR (about twenty minutes northeast of the town of Salem).
 503-581-2262.
 The Bethel Heights B&B is directly across the street (503-364-7688).
 The wines are available on the website with some distribution to fine wine stones.